2019 India doctors' strike: Planned protests

-Medical associations across the country threatened to strike on June 14 to protest over the rising violence against doctors, which is predicted to hit medical services across the country.
-All India Institute of Medical Sciences (AIIMS) Resident Doctors' Association declared a boycott on June 14 in line with the directions of the Indian Medical Association (IMA) which directed all its state branches to stage protests and wear black badges on the day.
+Medical associations across the country threatened to strike on 14 June to protest over the rising violence against doctors, which is predicted to hit medical services across the country.
+All India Institute of Medical Sciences (AIIMS) Resident Doctors' Association declared a boycott on 14 June in line with the directions of the Indian Medical Association (IMA) which directed all its state branches to stage protests and wear black badges on the day.
 The IMA asked state presidents and secretaries to organise demonstrations at their respective district collectors' officers between 10 am and 12 noon.
 The Delhi Medical Association (DMA) also called for a full medical strike on the day to protest against the assault of the doctors.

 Day 3: 13 June 2019

 As protests entered the third day on 13 June 2019, all outpatient departments of government hospitals remained closed, with only senior doctors manning emergency wards and outpatient departments at SSKM Hospital in Kolkata and Burdwan Medical College.
 Despite the ultimatum, protests continued with junior doctors stating that the agitation will continue until their demands for security and a public apology from the Chief Minister are met.
-Resident doctors at the AIIMS in Delhi worked on 13 June with bandages on their heads as a symbolic protest.
+Resident doctors at the AIIMS Delhi worked on 13 June with bandages on their heads as a symbolic protest.